Analysis in rehabilitation

-To analyse something is to “examine (something) methodically and in detail, typically in order to explain and interpret it“.
+To analyse something is to “examine (something) methodically and in detail, typically in order to explain and interpret it”.
 [Oxford English Dictionary].
-When I was learning how to make a medical diagnosis of a disease, we were taught a method to collect the information and use it to reach a conclusion on the type of disease and where it was.
+When I was learning how to make a medical diagnosis of a disease, we were taught a method to collect the information and use it to conclude the type of disease and where it was.
 The process was based on a biomedical framework of human anatomy and physiology coupled with a systematic approach to pathology.
 It worked well.
-I was not taught any rehabilitation; it was not on the medical curriculum, nor was there any undertaken in hospitals.
-Further, I have not knowingly read about a methodological approach to the analysis of rehabilitation problems.
-This page considers an approach and links to further pages that focus on specific aspects of analysis.
-Its starting point is that the biopsychosocial model of illness, illustrated in this graphic here, must be the analytic framework.
+I was not taught any rehabilitation; it was not on the medical curriculum, nor was it undertaken in hospitals.
+Further, I have not knowingly read about a methodological approach to analysing rehabilitation problems.
+This page considers a system and links to further pages focusing on specific analysis aspects.
+Its starting point is that the biopsychosocial model of illness, illustrated in this graphic, must be the analytic framework.

 A holistic understanding of a complex model with unpredictable and (mathematically) chaotic interrelationships is a challenge that precludes any straightforward analytic method.
-Neural networks cannot analyse the situation because they learn by being trained through achieving the correct answer, and there is no right answer in an open problem.
+Neural networks cannot analyse the situation because they learn by being trained to achieve the correct answer, and there is no right answer in an open problem.

-However, rehabilitation clinicians successfully analyse rehabilitation problems every day, demonstrating that it is possible.
-The challenge is to understand how rehabilitation experts who are good at analysis undertake it.
-It is pretty likely that many do not know because they have not considered the matter.
+However, clinicians successfully analyse rehabilitation problems daily, demonstrating that it is possible.
+The challenge is understanding how rehabilitation experts who are good at analysis undertake it.
+Many do not know because they have not considered the matter.

-I am not aware of any systematic studies on how rehabilitation experts undertake analysis of clinical problems.
-However, when researching for this page, I came across an article by Steiner et al. on “Use of the ICF Model as a Clinical Problem-Solving Tool in Physical Therapy and Rehabilitation Medicine“. (here)
+I am unaware of any systematic studies on how rehabilitation experts undertake analysis of clinical problems.
+However, when researching for this page, I found an article by Steiner et al. on “Use of the ICF Model as a Clinical Problem-Solving Tool in Physical Therapy and Rehabilitation Medicine“. (here)